maoberlehner/markus-oberlehner-net/content/blog/network-stubs-and-timers-with-nightwatch-and-cucumber.md

 In the example above, you can see that we're importing the `lolex` package and we're initializing it with `lolex.install()`.
 This replaces all timer related functions like `setTimeout()` and `setInterval()` with mock implementations.

-By specifying the `now` option, we tell `lolex` to start with the current date instead of unix epoch `0`.
+By specifying the `now` option, we tell Lolex to start with the current date instead of unix epoch `0`.
 This is not relevant for the following examples, but depending on your application epoch `0` might lead to strange behavior of your app because you may rely on the fact that it's not 1970 anymore.

 Setting `shouldAdvanceTime` to `true` makes timers behave like regular timers – otherwise you always have to control time manually if you want something to happen which is triggered by a timer.